 (Recall F-series class units of mutual funds tend to be available only through a financial representative, often through a fee-based account where you pay a single annual fee for services.
 A-series class units tend to be the most costly option because money management fees tend to include trailing commissions paid to advisors.
 We don’t like those here on this site!)

-Why the Longevity Pension Fund works
+Why the Longevity Pension Fund could work well

 A key feature of this Longevity Pension Fund is a script from the annuity playbook – mortality credits.
-Similar to an annuity, you are participating in a pool of credits – those that die.
+Similar to an annuity, you are participating in a pool of credits – those people that die young.
 When you die, your estate gets your initial contribution minus the total amount of income payments.
 The investment gains generated by your investments over the years stay in the fund and are used to top up monthly payments for everyone else.

 “Unlike many traditional annuities or other lifetime income products, the Longevity Pension Fund is not meant to feel like a binding contract.
 You can change your mind and access the lesser of your unpaid capital** (i.e., your invested capital less the distributions you’ve received) or current NAV.
 Your beneficiaries are entitled to the same amount if you pass away.
 Once your cumulative distributions surpass your invested capital, there will no longer be any redeemable value left.
 Please speak to your advisor or see the prospectus for further details.”